Tibule12/AutoPromote-Secure/index.md

-# AutoPromote-Secure Documentation
+# AutoPromote Documentation

 ## Overview
-AutoPromote-Secure is an enhanced version of the AutoPromote system with improved security features, focusing on secure Firebase Admin SDK integration and robust authentication.
+AutoPromote is an automated content promotion system with a Node.js/Express backend and Firebase integration for authentication and database services.

 ## Features
-- Secure Firebase Admin SDK integration
-- Enhanced authentication flow
-- Improved content promotion security
+- Automated content promotion based on performance metrics
-- Admin role-based access control
-- Secure API endpoints

-## Security Enhancements

-### Firebase Admin Configuration
-- Secure storage of Firebase credentials
-- Environment variable management
+- A/B testing capabilities
-- Custom token generation and validation
+- Analytics tracking and reporting

-### Authentication
-- Enhanced JWT verification
-- Role-based access control
-- Admin credential validation
+- Admin dashboard for content management

-### API Security
-- Request validation middleware
-- Input sanitization
-- Cross-Origin Resource Sharing (CORS) configuration
+- User authentication via Firebase

 ## API Endpoints